Thomas-James-Rose/causality-wp-theme/README.md

 * Dynamic server-side SCSS compiling
 * Widget support
 * Social media links

-## Feature Roadmap
+* Page templates

+## What is currently being worked on?

+* Switch to BEM to organize the SCSS
 * Support for WooCommerce
-* Page templates
 * Visual redesign

+## Feature Roadmap

 * Full responsiveness